Understanding Nesterov's Acceleration via Proximal Point Method: Brief background on the proximal point method

-The baseline of our discussion is the following convergence rate of PPM for convex costs proved in a seminal paper by G{\"u}ler~\cite{guler1991convergence} (here $\xs$ denotes a global optimum point, i.e., $\xs \in \argmin_x f(x)$):
+The baseline of our discussion is the following convergence rate of PPM for convex costs proved in a seminal paper by \citet{guler1991convergence} (here $\xs$ denotes a global optimum point, i.e., $\xs \in \argmin_x f(x)$):

-In words, one can achieve an arbitrarily fast convergence rate by choosing step sizes $\ee_t$'s large.
-Below, we review a short Lyapuov function proof of \eqref{conv:prox}, which will serve as a backbone to other analyses. \begin{proof}[{\bf Proof of \eqref{conv:prox}}] It turns out that the following Lyapunov function is suitable:
+In words, one can achieve an arbitrarily fast convergence rate by choosing stepsizes $\ee_t$'s large.
+Below, we review a short Lyapunov function proof of \eqref{conv:prox}, which will serve as a backbone to other analyses. \begin{proof}[{\bf Proof of \eqref{conv:prox}}] It turns out that the following Lyapunov function is suitable: